 We’re professed fans of Rihanna’s Fenty Beauty Pro Filt’r Foundation, and the concealer is just as great.
 It comes in a range of 40 shades, offering the right color match for virtually everyone — which also makes it one of the best concealers for dark skin tones.
-Plus, it’s oil-free and formulated without any pore-clogging or skin-irritating ingredients.
+Plus, it’s oil-free and formulated without common pore-clogging or skin-irritating ingredients.

 Opt for liquid concealers over thicker creamy or powdery ones.
 For example, since the Fenty one we mentioned above is matte and oil-free, that might not be the best formula for dry skin.
-You could also try a liquid foundation in a slightly lighter shade, depending how much coverage you want.
-It really depends how dry your skin is.
+You could also try a liquid foundation in a slightly lighter shade, depending on how much coverage you want.
+It really depends on how dry your skin is.
 Other than that, go with whatever concealer whose texture and shade you like best!
 We recommend moisturizing first, and using a primer can help, too.
 Applying a few drops of face oil and/or a gentle moisturizer such as the Curology moisturizer may be all the base you need for a minimal-effort way to conceal any of your skin’s unique quirks.

 Opt for an oil-free concealer with a matte finish, such as Fenty Beauty Pro Filt’r Instant Retouch Concealer.
 If your skin’s oiliness is cramping your style, you can top off your makeup with Colorescience SUNFORGETTABLE® Total Protection™ Brush-On Shield: a dermatologist-recommended, non-comedogenic powder sunscreen with a subtle tint and lightweight coverage.
 It comes in both SPF 50 or SPF 30.
-Or, try a mattifying or “oil control” sunscreen and/or moisturizer underneath your concealer — just make sure it doesn’t have any pore-clogging or irritating ingredients.
+Or, try a mattifying or “oil control” sunscreen and/or moisturizer underneath your concealer — just make sure it doesn’t have any potentially pore-clogging or irritating ingredients.

-Which concealer will work best for your combo skin depends on which part of your face you’re using it: for example, you may have an oily T-zone but dry skin on the rest of your face.
+Which concealer will work best for your combo skin depends on which part of your face you’re using it on: for example, you may have an oily T-zone but dry skin on the rest of your face.
 This may be another scenario where you can use whatever non-comedogenic concealer works best for your skin tone, but layer it with another product — moisturizer where you’re dry; mattifier or powder where you’re oily.

 You may want to try a concealer with a thicker texture.
-Whether that means a thick liquid or rich and creamy concealer is up to your skin type: creamy if you tend to be oily, liquid if you tend to be more dry.
+Whether that means a thick liquid or rich and creamy concealer is up to your skin type: creamy if you tend to be oily, liquid if you tend to be drier.
 Really, whatever concealer works for your skin tone and type (oily, dry, etc.) should work for you!
 Don’t be afraid to experiment.
-You can pop into your local store to get hands-on help with the color matching and even testers to take home and try, if you aren’t sure which one will work best for your skin tone.
+You can pop into your local store to get hands-on help with the color matching and even testers to take home and try if you aren’t sure which one will work best for your skin tone.